What’s this Moratorium?

 Or will you avail this moratorium and pay extra interest charges and get your loan period extended?

 The decision is in your hands now.
 Now that you have known the truth about the moratorium.
 You have got the clarity to take action.

 You should know that this is not just three or six months, but more than three months.
 If you think it as a relief, it’s only a temporary (3 or 6 month) relief.
 At the end, additional interest will be charged and it will be an extra burden for you.

 ⭐ If you are a salaried employee or businessman and can get a regular income, then pay your EMIs to avoid extra interest charges and tenure extension.
 So don’t opt for the moratorium.

 ⭐ If you feel that your income is going to be disturbed or an indication that you would lose your job, opt for this moratorium so that you can join another job or find alternative ways of paying off such dues.
-However, you need to pay the regular EMIs after 3 months and you need to compensate this 3 month’s EMI break with additional interest at the end of the loan tenure.
+However, you need to pay the regular EMIs after 3 or 6 months and you need to compensate this 3 or 6 month’s EMI break with additional interest at the end of the loan tenure.

 ⭐ For home and car loans, you can go for the moratorium if you are unable to pay your EMI’s.
 These are secured loans and the interest rates will be lower comparatively

 ⭐ For personal loans or credit cards, this should be avoided because the interest on loan outstanding is high compared to a home loan.
 The worst is you will be charged interest on the unpaid interests in the previous months.
 Hence after this moratorium, you will have a huge interest to pay.

 It looks easy to covert your Credit card outstanding to EMI payments.
 But is it the right thing to do?

 Customisable Moratorium Calculator: